 You can copy and paste any results from the results table onto the graph.
 The resulting embedded table is linked to the results.
 If you edit the data, Prism will automatically recalculate the results and update the portions pasted on the graph.

-The most useful information from an unpaired t test is the confidence interval for the difference between the two means, and this range is pasted onto the graph on the left.
+The most useful information from an unpaired t test is the difference between the two means, and the confidence interval for this difference.
+This confidence interval is pasted onto the graph above on the left.
+However, using an Estimation plot (created by default for unpaired t tests) is a much more informative way to display this information.